evanwill/web-crash-course/content/4-js.md

 # JavaScript

-JavaScript is a programming language originally designed for interacting with HTML in the web browser.
+JavaScript is a programming language originally designed for interacting with HTML in the web browser (note: it is *not* related to [Java](https://go.java/index.html)).
-(note: it is *not* related to [Java](https://go.java/index.html)) JS has developed into a powerful, multipurpose language that enables advanced interactivity and data processing on the **client-side**, i.e. in your web browser rather than on the server.
+JS has evolved into a powerful, multipurpose language that enables advanced interactivity and data processing on the **client-side**, i.e. in your web browser rather than on the server.

 Like CSS, JS can be written inline, in a script tag, or in an external file.
 Building on our previous `index.html` file, lets add some JS.